Creekside Simplicity

 I then attached the lid, turned up the heat, and vented the canner for a full 10 minutes.
 (Remember to follow the instructions for your own canner).

-After venting, I placed the weight on, waited for it to start jiggling, then set my timer for 75 minutes.
+After venting, I placed the weight on (10 lbs for my altitude, check your manual for what weight you should use at your altitude), waited for it to start jiggling, then set my timer for 75 minutes.
 This is the amount of time needed to pressure can pints of meat, so I used the same amount of time for the butter.

 8. Remove Jars from the Pressure Canner